afqueiruga/FractureDB/Readme.md

 2. Phase-field FEM (Need to merge it in)
 3. Peridynamics using [PeriFlakes](https://github.com/afqueiruga/PeriFlakes) (untrusted)

-The scripts are located in this repo.
+The scripts that generated the databases are located in this repo.

 - [crack_gen.geo](crack_gen.geo) A gmsh script to mesh a discrete fracture with command line parameters.
 - [fem_crack.py](fem_crack.py) Solve a fracture using FEniCS.
 - [setup_fenics.sh](setup_fenics.sh) Sets up software for the vanilla FEniCS docker image.

-As of this time, the setup is a pressurized fracture with the sides of the domain held clamped---imagine hydraulically fracturing a clamped laboratory sample.
+As of this time, the setup is a pressurized fracture with Dirichlet boundary conditions all around---imagine hydraulically fracturing a clamped laboratory sample.
+As of now only curved single fractures are considered.
+Branching will be explored soon, as will different boundary conditions.

 ## Database